Biophysics Professor Becomes the First Recipient at Kent State of an R35 Grant from the National Institutes of Health

 The National Institutes of Health (NIH) recently awarded a $1.86 million grant to Thorsten-Lars Schmidt, Ph.D., to develop molecular tools that help researchers to understand membrane proteins.
 This is the first time a professor at Kent State has been awarded this impressive grant.

-Earlier this year, Schmidt already received a two-year-grant from the National Science Foundation (NSF) for $300,000 for a similar topic, before learning that he would also be awarded this MIRA.
+In 2021, Schmidt received a two-year-grant from the National Science Foundation (NSF) for $300,000 for a similar topic, before learning that he would also be awarded this MIRA.
 Both are held to a high regard within the scientific community.
 Receiving the two is both an honor and recognition of the high-quality research being executed within the university.

 “This is like winning the jackpot in a lottery,” Schmidt, assistant professor of the Department of Physics in the College of Arts & Sciences, said.
 “The MIRA is one of the biggest awards that researchers at my career stage can receive.
 It gives me a lot of long-term planning security and the resources I need to develop my research.”